olcf-tutorials/hands_on_containers_on_frontier/README.md

 `lammps.sif` pulls one of the OLCF base images (which we'll talk about in the next section) and builds a container with LAMMPS installed in it.

+(To save you some time, copy the `lammps.sif` from `/lustre/orion/stf007/world-shared/subil/hands_on_containers_on_frontier_resources`).

 Open the `submit.slurm` to see how we load the modules and run LAMMPS with the container.
 Try submitting the job and see it work.

 **Pause for Exercise:** Navigate to `exercises/2_apptainermodule` and complete the exercise